Articles

 2. Do you have a relatively long sales cycle or a short one?

-6. If you’re using a cost-per-acquisition model, will you offer a flat fee, an ongoing percentage, or a combination of both?
+6. If you’re using a cost per acquisition model, will you offer a flat fee, an ongoing percentage or a combination of both?

-Luke often advises vendors to offer rolling commissions because the payments serve as a regular reminder to your partners that they earn revenue when they sell your products.
+Swanek often advises vendors to offer rolling commissions because the payments serve as a regular reminder to your partners that they earn revenue when they sell your products.
 Sometimes with a flat fee, partners become disengaged because they don’t have the continual reminder.
 Plus a rolling commission incentivizes partners to support customers throughout their journey since they benefit when customers stick around.
 This can also reduce the burden on your organization's customer success and support functions.

 Sometimes a combination of flat fee and rolling commissions can offer the best of both worlds.
-If you have a low ACV product, say $100 per month, and you’re paying your partners 20% for a sale — $20 per month isn’t a ton of money.
-You may want to consider awarding a bonus of $50 or $100 on the first reward to start strong then offer rolling commissions thereafter.
+If you have a low ACV product, say $100 per month and you’re paying your partners 20% for a sale — $20 per month isn’t a ton of money.
+You may want to consider awarding a bonus of $50 or $100 on the first commission to start strong then offer rolling commissions thereafter.

 7. Will you tier your program?